 - How to Make It: Add one scoop of your preferred protein powder (whey, soy, or plant-based) to the blender.
 Blend until smooth, adding extra liquid if needed for consistency.

 For a unique spin on the traditional mango pineapple smoothie, try adding a few fresh mint leaves.
 This not only enhances the tropical flavors but also adds a refreshing coolness to the drink.
-If you’re looking for more ideas on how to use mint in various dishes, check out this guide on What Can You Use Mojito Mint For?.

 Making a Smoothie Without a Blender